 In This Article

 Most people have natural parts in their hair, where the hair naturally falls on either side of their head.
-And while finding the natural part in your hair is simple, finding the place where your part would look best isn't always as easy.
-Depending on your face shape, the style you want to achieve, and your hair's texture you might want to consider changing up your part.
+And while finding the natural part in your hair is surprisingly simple, finding the place where your part would look best isn't always as easy.
+Depending on your face shape, the style you want to achieve, and your hair's texture, you might want to consider changing up your part.

 How to Find Your Natural Part

 Start with towel-dried hair or dry hair.
-Brush or comb hair forward and then shake your head to see where your hair naturally falls.
-Once you see the place where each side of your hair parts, use a comb to create the perfect line using your natural hairline as a guide.
+Brush or comb the hair forward and then shake your head to see where your hair naturally falls.
+Once you identify the place where each side of your hair parts, use a comb to create the perfect line using your natural hairline as a guide.